All Episodes

 Mr. Speaker, this shutdown is shining a light and showing the world some of the extreme members of the Tea Party.

-The rally moved to the White House where Tea Partiers wave the Confederate flag in front of the President's home.
+The rally moved to the White House where Tea Partiers wave the Confederate flag in front of the president's home.

 The picture is unnerving.

-It's despicable, and it's not the same flag that we just pledged allegiance to in this House.
+And it's not the same flag that we just pledged allegiance to in this House.

 Condemn this behavior.

-If you don't, and you let it go, you are condoning it.
+If you don't and you let it go, you are condoning it.

-Out of many one, e pleurbus unum.
+Out of many, one, e pluribus unum.

 As one America, let's denounce this.